Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_semantic_prompt_guard.md

 Optional:

 - `threshold` (Number) Threshold for the similarity score to be considered a match.
-Default: 0.5